The boundary of chaos for interval mappings: Introduction

-Theorem~\ref{thm:II} implies that the symbolic dynamics on the Cantor set is the same as the symbolic dynamics on the Cantor set for the unimodal Feigenbaum mapping for an open and dense set of mappings in $\Gamma$.
+Theorem~\ref{thm:II} implies that there is an open and dense set $\Gamma'$ of mappings in $\Gamma,$ so that each $f\in\Gamma'$ has a critical point $c_0$ at which $f$ is infinitely renormalizable, and with the property that the symbolic dynamics on the solenoidal attractor $\omega(c_0)$ is the same as the symbolic dynamics on the solenoidal attractor for the unimodal Feigenbaum mapping.

 Using the complex bounds of \cite{ClvSTr}, we are able to extend Theorem~\ref{thm:main} to spaces of smooth mappings with critical points of even order.